 The southern Baja Peninsula has never really had a problem with its water quality.

 Most of the fresh water comes from the tall Sierra de la Laguna mountains, drains into underground aquifers, and is then piped to local towns, with little opportunity to become contaminated.

-The good hotels provide bottled water.
+The good hotels provide bottled water in your room.
 If you’re staying at a condo-style resort with kitchen facilities, you can stock up on bottled water very cheaply at one of the large grocery stores.

 Restaurants will serve you bottled water if you ask for water.
 Ice is typically made from filtered water, but you can always ask.